pachyderm/docs-content/staging/learn/key-features.md

 ---

 ## Key Features and Benefits
-The following are the key features of Pachyderm that make it a powerful data processing platform.
+The following are the key features of {{% productName %}} that make it a powerful data processing platform.

 ### Data-driven Pipelines
 - Automatically trigger pipelines based on changes in the data.